PAA-NCIC/PPoPP2017_artifact/Solver/Readme.md

 	LD.CG.64.S R0, [R4]; /* 0xcd000000005c1000 */

-Output of operand solver for SM35 GPU:
+Partial output of operand solver for SM35 GPU is as follows.

     .......................................................................